alemanchris/PhD_Projects/PhD/Endogenous_grid/README.md

-Piecewise linear approximation of the invariant distribution of assets in Aiyagari(94) a_try
+# Piecewise linear approximation of the invariant distribution of assets
+The following code solves Aiyagari(94) using the endogenous grid method.
+It then approximates the invariant distribution using global methods